best-practice-and-impact/ons-spark/ons-spark/spark-concepts/partitions.md

 ## Intermediate partitions in wide operations

-Now onto a more complex topic of intermediate partitioing.
+Now onto a more complex topic of intermediate partitioining.

 We saw earlier that for narrow transformations the number of partitions of input and output DataFrames is the same.
 We also saw that for wide transformations the number of partitions of the output DataFrame is changed to the value of the `spark.sql.shuffle.partitions` property set in the Spark session.

 But what is inside the partitions of the output DataFrame after a wide operation?
-This depends on the operation, so in this section we will look at three wide transformations: join, groupby and window functions.
+This depends on the operation, so in this section we will look at three wide transformations: join, group by and window functions.
 Understanding how these functions work is particularly useful when we deal with skewed data, or more specifically skew in the join key, group variable or windows.
 We will demonstrate this with some skewed data and show that knowing your data can help you make informed decisions on scaling jobs vertically or horizontally, or employing an alternative strategy like a **salted join**.

 *Note: If R users would like more information about window functions, please see the [Window functions](https://dplyr.tidyverse.org/articles/window-functions.html) page in the `dplyr` documentation.*